 D. Count cells in the suspension to determine cell density.
 Dilute the suspension for more accurate counting as necessary.

 E. Determine the total number of cells required for your experiment.
-Further dilute cells in complete growth medium to 2 x 104 cells/mL or the concentration optimal for your cells.
+Further dilute cells in complete growth medium to 2 x 104 cells/mL or the concentration suited to your cells.

 Tip: We recommend 2 x 104 cells/mL as a good starting point.
-Further titration and optimization may be required for other cell types.
+Further titration may be required for other cell types.

 Step 4.
 Isolate single clones via serial dilution.